-Upon the occurrence of a Non-Viability Event (as defined in Condition 1 (Interpretation) of the General Terms and Conditions, Tier 2 Notes will be cancelled (in the case of a Write-off in whole) or written-off in part on a pro rata basis (in the case of a Write-off in part) in accordance with the Capital Rules (as defined in Condition 1 (Interpretation) of the General Terms and Conditions).
+Upon the occurrence of a Non-Viability Event (as defined in Condition 1 (Interpretation), Tier 2 Notes will be cancelled (in the case of a Write-off in whole) or written-off in part on a pro rata basis (in the case of a Write-off in part) in accordance with the Capital Rules (as defined in Condition 1 (Interpretation)).
 Further to such cancellation or Write-off, Tier 2 Noteholders will no longer have any rights against the Issuer with respect to any amounts cancelled or written-off and the Issuer shall not be obliged to pay compensation in any form to Tier 2 Noteholders.
-Furthermore, any such cancellation or Write-off will not constitute an Event of Default (as defined in the General Terms and Conditions) or any other breach of the Issuer's obligations under the General Terms and Conditions of any Tier 2 Notes.
+Furthermore, any such cancellation or Write-off will not constitute an Event of Default (as defined in the Terms and Conditions) or any other breach of the Issuer's obligations under the Terms and Conditions of any Tier 2 Notes.